home-assistant/android/README.md

 # :iphone: Home Assistant Companion for Android  [![Build Status](https://travis-ci.com/home-assistant/home-assistant-android.svg?branch=master)](https://travis-ci.com/home-assistant/home-assistant-android)

 ## Documentation
 If you are looking for documentation around the companion applications check out the [Home Assistant Companion Documentation](https://companion.home-assistant.io/).
-This will give you instructions on using the applications.
+This will provide you instructions on using the applications.

 ## Setup Development Environment